Student Stories: Julia Foland

 “When I visited the campus, I was so impressed by the facilities and got a really good feeling from the school’s atmosphere,” she said.
 “The flexibility in scheduling and program selection, as well as the offering of the Korean language program, also attracted me.”

 Her first semester at COD coincided with the resumption of in-person classes following the pandemic.
 This helped Foland get back into academic life.
-Unsure of a major, she found understanding faculty focused on student success and gained her confidence in her studies.
+Unsure of a major, she found understanding faculty focused on student success and gained confidence in her studies.

 Foland finally connected with another language when she began studying Korean.
 In fact, she enjoyed it so much that she decided to enter the Midwest Korean Speech Contest, encouraged by her instructor, Miran Lee.